mateuszprzeczek/dishes/README.md

+npm version: 6.14.8
+node version: v14.15.1

+If you want run this app locally on your machine, follow this steps:
-//Step 1:
+Step 1:
 git clone [repository url]

-//Step 2:
+Step 2:
 cd [local repository]
-//Step 3:
+Step 3:
-//Check package.json file and ensure scripts are notated as below:
+Check package.json file and ensure scripts are notated as below:

 "scripts": {
     "start": "react-scripts start",